Shane-Anthony/frameworks_and_languages_module/technical_report.md

 })
 ```

 Express.js provides a convenient and minimalistic routing feature that requires little code to implement as opposed to other frameworks such as Django.
-This is ideal so that the server code remains clean and easy to maintain.
+This is ideal so that the server code is easier to maintain because the routing and logic can be kept in one file which is suitable for smaller applications such as this one.

 https://expressjs.com/en/guide/routing.html
 https://kinsta.com/knowledgebase/what-is-express-js/